Ebedthan/aebou_blog/content/blog/beginR.md

 ---
 date: 2017-12-19
 slug: "BeginR_Follow"
-title: "Follow and engage with the R community"
+title: "How to follow and engage with the R community"
-tags: [rstats, beginR]
+tags: [rstats, blogs, twitter]
 ---

 > "R is not just a programming language, but it is also an interactive environment for doing data science."